glouppe/info8006-introduction-to-ai/lecture1.md

 .center[![](figures/lec1/goal-based-agent.png)]

-- Generate possible sequences of actions, predict the resulting states and assess *goals* in each.
+- Principle: i) generate possible sequences of actions, ii) predict the resulting states and  iii) assess *goals* in each.
-  - Example: Has the autonomous car arrived to destination?
+    - Example (autonomous car): Has the car arrived to destination?
 - A *goal-based agent* chooses an action that will achieve the goal.
     - More general than rules.
 Goals are rarely explicit in condition-action rules.
     - Finding action sequences that achieve goals is difficult.